 Rain Check accuracy has a lower confidence score in areas where brief showers/thunderstorms are frequent and large terrain influence is present.

-A well-calibrated haptic sensor, in SKY or Tempest, installed on a stable mounting position, free of vibration, will produce rain accumulation values that are remarkably good.
+A well-calibrated haptic sensor, in SKY or Tempest, installed on a stable mounting position, free of vibration, will produce rain accumulation values that are remarkably good compared to a standard conventional gauge.
 Rain Check will improve the accumulation values in cases where a particular device is not ideally mounted, which is difficult to do in most home locations (see these siting & installation tips for more details).
-If you believe your haptic sensor is experiencing significant accuracy issues over multiple rain events, please contact customer service.
+If you believe your haptic sensor is experiencing significant accuracy issues over multiple rain events, please reach out to our customer support team and/or see here for info on rain calibrations.

 Rain Check is a proprietary system that combines WeatherFlow device data with sophisticated 3rd party precipitation models that integrate up to seven (7) key precipitation data inputs to produce the most accurate rain accumulation estimate for a particular location.
 Precipitation inputs include: a reference network of over 25,000 quality-controlled precipitation gauges, climatological basemaps to account for complex terrain influences, a mosaic of state-of-the-science dual-pol estimated precipitation derived from NEXRAD radar sites, level-II radar reflectivity translated into a rainfall rate using standard Z-R algorithms, isopercental interpolation estimates in areas of complex terrain without adequate radar coverage, low altitude radar beam confidence rating to determine spatial suitability, and satellite rainfall estimates from NOAA’s Center for Satellite Applications and Research (STAR) known as “Hydro-Estimator”.